rust-lang/rfcs/text/3692-feature-unification.md

 This would require effectively changing from
 1. Resolve dependencies
-2. Filter dependencies down for current target and selected packages
+2. Filter dependencies down for current build-target and selected packages
 3. Resolve features

 To
 1. Resolve dependencies
-2. Filter dependencies down for current target
+2. Filter dependencies down for current build-target
 3. Resolve features
 4. Filter for selected packages